 Design System

 Ampler creates lightweight e-bikes that merge minimalist design with smart technology.
-To align their digital ecosystem — from e-commerce to mobile app and on-bike interfaces — they needed a unified design system.
-I conducted a full design audit and developed a token- and component-based UI system, thoroughly documented in Figma to streamline collaboration between design and engineering.
+As their digital ecosystem expanded across e-commerce, mobile app, and on-bike interfaces, a unified design system was needed to ensure consistency and scalability.
+The project established a token- and component-based UI system, documented in Figma to enable efficient collaboration between design and engineering.

 As a fast-growing e-bike company, Ampler Bikes needed a scalable design system that could support multiple digital touchpoints and ensure consistency, efficiency, and scalability.
 The goal was to create a scalable, consistent, and efficient design system that worked seamlessly across their three core products: